ijessicachen/introdatascience/README.md

       - scale and normalize data, more practice section
   - 3-9
       - feel free to add colour to the final sankey diagram + expand it

-**docker stuff**
-  - figure out how to permanently keep the largedata folder and large data in the working environment
-  - figure out how to permanently install plotly and other relavent libraries.

 ### permanently remove file from git
 ```bash